-- The NZDF has a skilled and sustainable workforce by attracting and developing talented New Zealanders who are informed and motivated.
-Internal communication enables the success of our workforce by keeping our people informed about: - the strategic direction and organisational objectives of the NZDF; - NZDF operational, training and readiness activities; and - the tools, resources and opportunities that NZDF provides to support their success.
+- Relationships Enhanced trust and confidence of the NZ public: - o that the NZDF is a professional organisation; - in the mandate of the NZDF and its activities; - o in the investment of the government and public into the NZDF; and - o that the NZDF is transparent and accountable. - A trusted strategic and operational partner through providing confidence to our international and domestic counterparts. - People The NZDF has a skilled and sustainable workforce by attracting and developing talented New Zealanders who are informed and motivated.
+Internal communication enables the success of our workforce by keeping our people informed about: - the strategic direction and organisational objectives of the NZDF; - NZDF operational, training and readiness activities; and - the tools, resources and opportunities that NZDF provides to support their success. - Public affairs are synchronised with NZDF integrated information capabilities to achieve NZDF information objectives.